Travel Safely in Tualatin Valley

 - It has been at least 14 days since their final dose of COVID-19 vaccine, AND

 Tualatin Valley’s businesses have implemented new safety protocols, such as reservations systems, outdoor dining spaces, enhanced sanitation and additional health protocols to keep our visitors safe.
 The following is an overview of some of the current protocols–by sector–that are being undertaken by our businesses.

 Restrictions by Business

 Most of Tualatin Valley’s wineries have implemented a reservations-only system.
 Our wineries quickly pivoted, including allowing physically distanced outdoor tastings as well as limited indoor tastings.

 Indoor and outdoor dining is allowed, and capacity may be limited.
 Most of Tualatin Valley’s breweries and restaurants offer food to-go, allowing visitors to experience the tastes of the region safely.
 Those that are able have improved their outdoor dining opportunities, allowing visitors to enjoy a meal on-premises.

 Tualatin Valley’s hotels have implemented myriad safety protocols, which may include requiring masks in public spaces, more frequent sanitization of high-touch areas and more.
 We have provided links to our hotels’ individual safety protocol on their individual listings.

 Malls and Retail Shops

-Currently, malls and retail shops have capacity limits of 50% and masks are required in indoor and outdoor shopping centers and markets.
+Currently, malls and retail shops have capacity limits and masks are required in most shopping centers and markets.

 As the current situation remains fluid, please make sure to double-check with businesses before visiting to ensure that they are open for business.